 Andrew Harrison was 17 when he was first introduced to wheelchair rugby – by none other than three-time Paralympian Bryce Alman.
-He would go on to win two Paralympic gold medals from two Paralympic Games, and firmly establish himself among the best 2.0 players in the game.
+He would go on to win two Paralympic gold medals from three Paralympic Games, and firmly establish himself among the best 2.0 players in the game.

 Andrew first represented Australia at the 2007 Chris Handy Cup in Invercargill, New Zealand, but after narrowly missing selection to the 2008 Australian Paralympic Team, it was another two years before he saw his next international start with the Steelers.